MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 ### Adding Resources

-The first step in globalizing a Xamarin.Forms PCL application is adding the RESX resource files that will be used to store all the text used in the app.
+The first step in globalizing a Xamarin.Forms .NET Standard library application is adding the RESX resource files that will be used to store all the text used in the app.
 We need to add a RESX file that contains the default text, and then add additional RESX files for each language we wish to support.

 #### Base Language Resource